groLabs/gro-subgraph-mainnet/README.md

 ```

 The Avalanche subgraph is located in another [repository](https://github.com/groLabs/gro-subgraph-avalanche) as it contains a different product (Labs) and smart contracts.

+As of 2023, the hosted service does not allow to create new subgraphs and the platform will be decommissioned soon.

 Key Entities
 ------------

-**User**
+**MasterData**: General info regarding the blockchain network, utilisation ratios or Gro per block distribution.

+**CoreData**: Total supply for GRO, GVT, PWRD and LP tokens

+**Airdrop**: Airdrop amounts allocated with its merkle root

-It is the user wallet address that connects with most of the other entities such as totals, transfers or approvals.
+**User**: User wallet address that links with most of the other entities such as totals, transfers, claims or approvals.

-**Totals**

-Aggregated data net balance as the basis to calculate the user’s current balance and net returns for GVT and PWRD (excluding GRO)
+**Totals**: Aggregated data as the basis to calculate the user’s current balance and net returns for GVT and PWRD (excluding GRO)

-**Price**

-Latest token prices for GVT, GRO and WETH, and set to 1 for PWRD.
+**Price**: Latest token prices for GVT, GRO, 3CRV and the pool-related LP tokens (Curve Metapool PWRD3CRV, Uniswap GVT-GRO, Uniswap GRO-USDC & Balancer GRO-WETH).
+PWRD is always set to 1.

-**Factor**

-GVT and PWRD factors.
+**Factor**: GVT and PWRD factors.
 For PWRD, it is used to calculate the current balance and net returns.

-**Pool**

-Staking pools \[currently out of scope\]

-**TransferTx**
+**Pool**: Pool balance and rewards per User

+**PoolData**: Total supply & reserves for non single-sided pools (Uniswap, Curve & Balancer)

+**PoolSwap**: Swaps from pool contracts.
+For Balancer, virtual price is retrieved in a regular basis instead of retrieving swaps (since Balancer vault is shared by other protocols and retrieving such a huge amount of events would impact subgraph performance)

+**GVault**: 3CRV vault hosting all Convex strategies

+**GVaultStrategy**: Convex strategies generating yields

+**GVaultHarvest**: Harvests triggered from GVault over the strategies

+**VestingBonus**: Vesting rewards per user

+**VestingAirdrop**: Claimed PWRD amount from UST vesting airdrop per user

-Contains the following transactions depending on field `type`:
+**TransferTx**: Contains the following transactions depending on field `type`:

 <table data-layout="wide" data-local-id="9ae48a4d-bebb-437c-8e6f-c6ad0a91293f" class="confluenceTable">
     <colgroup>